tarantool/tarantool-php/README.md

 ## Build

-To build Tarantool PHP extenstion PHP-devel package is requred.
+To build Tarantool PHP extenstion PHP-devel package is required.
 The package should contain phpize utility.

 ```sh